 One plausible answer might be that God’s perfect knowledge of right and wrong, or God’s own moral perfection, explains why his commands serve legitimately as standards for us.
 But that answer assumes that standards of morality exist independently of God’s will (either as objects of his knowledge or as standards in light of which He counts as morally perfect), in which case speaking of morality as consisting of God’s commands will not explain the origin or nature of these independently existing standards.

 Alternatively, one might eschew an appeal to God’s knowledge or goodness and claim that there is no independent standard for God’s will and nature.
 But that leaves in place the puzzle concerning the authority of moral principles.
-If we reject the idea that God’s commands reflect His knowledge of right and wrong, and reject as well the idea that God is all good, it seems reasonable to wonder why his commands have any special authority.
+If we reject the idea that God’s commands reflect His knowledge of right and wrong, and reject the idea that there is an independent standard for God’s will and nature (in light of which we recognize Him as all good), it seems reasonable to wonder why his commands have any special authority.

 One might here point to God’s power to punish or to His role in our creation.
 But neither consideration seems to establish legitimate authority on its own.
 In general, at least, the mere fact that one has the power to enforce one’s commands does not establish those commands as legitimate, nor does it ensure that one has a right to punish those who fail to conform to one’s commands.
 Similarly, in general, the mere fact that one created something does not establish that one properly has absolute control over what one has created.
 Of course, room remains to argue that there is something special about God’s power, or about His role as creator, that makes his commands distinctively legitimate.
 What is needed is an account of what is special.
 And, in this context, it needs to be an account that explains how God’s commands, as opposed to the commands that others might issue, have an authority.
 Moreover, if appealing to God is to solve the metaethical puzzle posed by Euthyphro, the account offered must not itself rely on, or presuppose, the sort of transcendent standards we have been attempting to explain.